yashkanodia16/the-complete-javascript-course-udemy/pig-game/README.md

 If a player chooses to "hold", their turn total is added to their score, and it becomes the next player's turn.
 The first player to score 100 or more points wins.

-Link to the game : [Pig Game](https://yashkanodia16.github.io/the-complete-javascript-course-udemy/pig-game/)
+Link to the game : [Pig Game](https://yashkanodia16.github.io/the-complete-javascript-course-udemy/pig-game/) :pig: